-Step 4: Connect pipes
+Step 4: Connect refrigerant line set

 When connecting refrigerant pipes, be careful not to use excessive torque or to deform the piping in any way.
 You should first connect the low-pressure (suction) pipe, then the high-pressure pipe (liquid line).